awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.md

 After the data has been imported, you can delete the files that you don't want to keep\.
 You can list the files in the DATA\_PUMP\_DIR using the following command\.

 ```
-select * from table(RDSADMIN.RDS_FILE_UTIL.LISTDIR('DATA_PUMP_DIR')) order by mtime;
+SELECT * FROM TABLE(rdsadmin.rds_file_util.listdir('DATA_PUMP_DIR')) ORDER BY MTIME;
 ```

 To delete files in the DATA\_PUMP\_DIR that you no longer require, use the following command\.

 ```
-exec utl_file.fremove('DATA_PUMP_DIR','<file name>');
+EXEC UTL_FILE.FREMOVE('DATA_PUMP_DIR','<file name>');
 ```

 For example, the following command deletes the file named `"sample_copied.dmp"`\.

 ```
-exec utl_file.fremove('DATA_PUMP_DIR','sample_copied.dmp');
+EXEC UTL_FILE.FREMOVE('DATA_PUMP_DIR','sample_copied.dmp');
 ```

 ### Importing data with Oracle Data Pump and a database link<a name="Oracle.Procedural.Importing.DataPump.DBLink"></a>

  The following import process uses Oracle Data Pump and the Oracle [DBMS\_FILE\_TRANSFER](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_FILE_TRANSFER.html) package\.
 The process connects to a source Oracle instance, which can be an on\-premises or Amazon EC2 instance, or an Amazon RDS for Oracle DB instance\.
 The process then exports data using the [DBMS\_DATAPUMP](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_DATAPUMP.html) package\.
-Next, it uses the DBMS\_FILE\_TRANSFER\.PUT\_FILE method to copy the dump file from the Oracle instance to the DATA\_PUMP\_DIR directory on the target Amazon RDS Oracle DB instance that is connected using a database link\.
-The final step imports the data from the copied dump file into the Amazon RDS Oracle DB instance using the DBMS\_DATAPUMP package\.
+Next, it uses the `DBMS_FILE_TRANSFER.PUT_FILE` method to copy the dump file from the Oracle instance to the `DATA_PUMP_DIR` directory on the target Amazon RDS Oracle DB instance that is connected using a database link\.
+The final step imports the data from the copied dump file into the Amazon RDS Oracle DB instance using the` DBMS_DATAPUMP` package\.

 The process has the following requirements:
-+ You must have execute privileges on the DBMS\_FILE\_TRANSFER and DBMS\_DATAPUMP packages\.
++ You must have execute privileges on the `DBMS_FILE_TRANSFER` and `DBMS_DATAPUMP` packages\.
-+ You must have write privileges to the DATA\_PUMP\_DIR directory on the source DB instance\.
++ You must have write privileges to the `DATA_PUMP_DIR` directory on the source DB instance\.
 + You must ensure that you have enough storage space to store the dump file on the source instance and the target DB instance\.

 **Note**
-This process imports a dump file into the DATA\_PUMP\_DIR directory, a preconfigured directory on all Oracle DB instances\.
+This process imports a dump file into the `DATA_PUMP_DIR` directory, a preconfigured directory on all Oracle DB instances\.
 This directory is located on the same storage volume as your data files\.
 When you import the dump file, the existing Oracle data files use more space\.
 Thus, you should make sure that your DB instance can accommodate that additional use of space\.
-The imported dump file is not automatically deleted or purged from the DATA\_PUMP\_DIR directory\.
+The imported dump file is not automatically deleted or purged from the `DATA_PUMP_DIR` directory\.
 To remove the imported dump file, use [UTL\_FILE\.FREMOVE](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/UTL_FILE.html#GUID-09B09C2A-2C21-4F70-BF04-D0EEA7B59CAF), found on the Oracle website\.

-The import process using Oracle Data Pump and the DBMS\_FILE\_TRANSFER package has the following steps\.
+The import process using Oracle Data Pump and the `DBMS_FILE_TRANSFER` package has the following steps\.

 **Topics**
 + [Step 1: Grant privileges to the user on the Amazon RDS target instance](#Oracle.Procedural.Importing.DataPumpDBLink.Step1)